 - Hire Carefully

 Creating a culture of safety starts with the people you hire.
 Top performing teams are not just thrown together.
 They are carefully selected at the time of hiring.
-Make sure to check both each applicant’s credentials and their safety record.
+Make sure to check each applicant’s credentials and their safety record.
 Calling their previous employers safety officer is a very good way to see if they supported a safety culture in the past.
 When the pressure to find a replacement driver is high, keep in mind the cost of getting the wrong person to do the job.

 - Accident Management